ondrejhonus/ondrejhonus/README.md

 ## Other
 📖 I'm currently working on [Pull The Lever 3D](https://github.com/ondrejhonus/pull_the_lever_3d/)

-🧠 I'm currently learning C and Godot
+🧠 I'm currently learning C and Godot Engine

 🖥️ I use [Arch Linux](https://archlinux.org/) with [dwm](https://dwm.suckless.org/) on my desktop and [Hyprland](https://hyprland.org/) on my laptop

 🔗 Visit my website on <a href="https://ondrejhonus.com" target="_blank">ondrejhonus.com</a>

-📫 You can reach me on my email <a href="mailto:ondrejhonus@proton.me" target="_blank">honusondrej@gmail.com</a>
+📫 You can reach me on my email <a href="mailto:ondrejhonus@proton.me" target="_blank">ondrejhonus@proton.me</a>

 ### TO-DO list
 - Finish '[Pull The Lever 3D](https://github.com/ondrejhonus/pull_the_lever_3d)'
 - Think of what to do for '[dc](https://github.com/ondrejhonus/dc)'
-- Make a github commiter + pusher
 - Make a bingo board creator in JS